-The low-FODMAP diet has been clinically proven to treat irritable bowel syndrome (IBS) and related symptoms.
+The low-FODMAP diet has been to treat irritable bowel syndrome (IBS) and related symptoms.
 Often those suffering from IBS also suffer from SIBO.
 Eliminating or reducing foods high in these carbs can improve your digestive health.

 When eliminating FODMAPs from your SIBO diet, focus on the main categories, including:

 - fructose, simple sugars commonly found in fruits and some vegetables, honey, and agave nectar

 - lactose, a sugar molecule in dairy products

 - fructans, a sugar compound found in gluten products, fruits, some vegetables, and prebiotics

 - galactans, a compound found in some legumes

 - polyols, a sugar alcohol often used as a sweetener

 Foods you may want to consider eliminating from your diet that include higher amounts of FODMAPs include:

 While the list of foods you should avoid can be restrictive, there are still a number of foods you can enjoy while on this temporary diet.
 A SIBO diet should focus on foods high in fiber and low in sugar.